 Don’t be too matey – don’t get lulled into relaxing too much.
 This is an interview with your future employer, not your best mate.
 They may well have the reputation for being a friendly bunch, but you’re not one of the bunch yet.
 Be your best professional self.

-Don’t assume – (the interviewer may not know what was on your cover letter) better you highlight your strong points then and there, reinforcing why you’re most appropriate for the job!
+Don’t assume – the person interviewing you might not know what was on your cover letter) better you highlight your strong points then and there, reinforcing why you’re most appropriate for the job!

-Don’t give one word answers – this can be interpreted as not caring or having no passion or enthusiasm.
-The interviewer in not a mind reader
+Don’t give one-word answers – this can be interpreted as not caring or having no passion or enthusiasm.
+The person interviewing you is not a mind reader

 Don’t be silent – if you’re stuck in answering a question either approach it differently or ask them if you can come back to that in a minute.